 Polls are open from 7 a.m. to 7 p.m. on Election Day.
 Any voters waiting in line at 7 p.m. will have the opportunity to cast a ballot.

-In order to vote, you must provide a Florida driver's license, identification card, U.S. passport or some other form of photo identification with signature.
+To vote, you must provide a Florida driver's license, identification card, U.S. passport or some other form of photo identification with signature.

 How does Florida being a closed-primary state impact my vote?

 Because Florida is a closed-primary state, only voters who are registered members of political parties may vote for respective party candidates or nominees during a primary election.

 There may be times when all registered voters can participate in a primary election, regardless of political affiliation.
 They are:

 - If all the candidates for an office have the same party affiliation and the winner of the primary election will not face any opposition in the general election, then all registered voters can vote for any of the candidates for that office.

 - If races for nonpartisan judicial and school board offices, nonpartisan special districts or local referendum questions are on the primary election ballot, then all registered voters, including those without party affiliation, are entitled to vote.